Aliases for FHIT Gene

 GeneCards Summary for FHIT Gene

 FHIT (Fragile Histidine Triad) is a Protein Coding gene.
-Diseases associated with FHIT include hereditary conventional renal cell carcinoma and hereditary clear cell renal cell carcinoma.
-Among its related pathways are Glioma and Small cell lung cancer.
+Diseases associated with FHIT include hereditary clear cell renal cell carcinoma and lung cancer.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Glioma.
 GO annotations related to this gene include identical protein binding and hydrolase activity.

 UniProtKB/Swiss-Prot for FHIT Gene